mkalz/kalz.cc/content/project/PhD-Yanay-Zaguri/index.md

 #   Otherwise, set `slides = ""`.
 slides: ""
 ---

-Project title: Competencies of primary school teachers regarding the targeted support of students who are disadvantaged by the digital divide
+Project title: Perceived Value of Learning and Development Departments in Organizations

-Institutiom: Heidelberg University of Education
+Institution: Open University of the Netherlands

-Local Supervision:
- - Prof. Dr. Barbara Getto (PH Zurich)
- - Prof. Dr. Leonie Sibley (PH Zurich)

-The project is conducted in the context of the [DEEP-project](https://deep-consortium.ch/).
+Co-supervision by Dr. Gila Kurtz, Holon Institute of Technology